jalpbhatt/computer-store-checkout-system/README.md

-# Seek Job Ads Checkout System API
+#Job Ads Checkout System API

 ## System overview
 To design, job ads systems can have multiple front-end and backend solutions.
 This document will provide